-1. W. 32nd Avenue & Arctic Boulevard
+2. W. 32nd Avenue and Arctic Boulevard

 Two alternatives were developed for this intersection and focus around providing a safe pedestrian crossing across Arctic Boulevard.
-The third option for this intersection is a do-nothing approach that assumes a crossing treatment will be provided when a future trail connection to Spenard Road is constructed.
+The third option for this intersection is a do-nothing approach that assumes a crossing treatment will be provided at a later date.
 Alternatives include:

-- Pedestrian mid-block crossing and installation of a raised median in Arctic Blvd. - Pedestrian mid-block crossing and installation of a raised median in Arctic Blvd. with electronic beacon
+- Preferred: Crosswalk striping and installation of a raised center median / pedestrian refuge island in Arctic Blvd.
+Installation of conduit to accommodate an electronic beacon if warranted in the future. - Crosswalk striping and installation of a raised center median / pedestrian refuge island in Arctic Blvd, with electronic beacon.

-2. W. 32nd Avenue & Eureka Street
+3. W. 32nd Avenue and Eureka Street

 Speeding was not found to be a significant problem on W. 32nd Avenue and traffic calming measures to reduce speeds may not be necessary.
 However, the roadway section between Arctic Boulevard and C Street is a relatively long, straight stretch that can often invite higher speeds.
 In addition, if the roadway is to be designated as a shared facility, measures to promote lower speeds should be implemented.
-In addition to a "No Treatment" option, the following alternatives were developed.
+In addition to a "No Treatment" option, the following alternatives were developed:

-- Raised Intersection - Traffic Circle
+- Raised Intersection. - Traffic Circle.